roundhousetally/AirBnB_clone/README.md

 `(hbnb) all`

 ### update
-Searches the storage file and updates a value at a particular instance
+Searches the storage file and updates a value at a particular instance.

 Usage: